TeeAmorn/PiTarget/README.md

 After configuring your program, return to the main screen and pick your desired gamemode. `Practice` mode merely spawns new targets indefinitely.
 In `Blitz` mode, you have to earn the most points over the span of 30 seconds.
 In `Speed` mode, you have to hit 10 targets in the least amount of time (thus earning you the highest points).
 ![](Images/main_screen.png)
 ## In the Works
 The current setup uses an external access point to connect between the broker and the clients.
-To make this setup more portable, I hope to setup an access point on the Raspberry Pi itself.
-In other words, to have it act like a wireless router.
+To make this setup more portable, I hope to setup an access point on the Raspberry Pi itself, or in other words, to have it act like a wireless router.